A Family Tradition in Crystal RiverScalloping in the Gulf Coast

 Rules and Regulations

-The Florida Fish and Wildlife Conservation Commission regulates harvesting of scallops, like it does all of Florida's fisheries, and the recreational bay scallop harvest season begins the last Saturday in June (unless July 4th is a Saturday) and ends September 24.
-A saltwater fishing license is required if you enter the water by boat.
+The Florida Fish and Wildlife Conservation Commission regulates harvesting of scallops, like it does all of Florida's fisheries, and the 2018 recreational bay scallop harvest season begins Sunday July 1, 2018.
 The daily limit is two gallons of whole bay scallops in shell, or one pint of bay scallop meat per person; maximum of 10 gallons of whole bay scallops in shell, or half a gallon bay scallop meat per vessel.

 The Best Location for Scalloping

 Once abundant throughout Florida, bay scallops of healthy populations that can support a recreational harvest can only be found in few locations along the Gulf coast, and Crystal River with its pristine waters is a prime location.